Microsoft Dynamics 365 Component

 | Connection | ||

-| Entity Type | The type of Entity to query, usually a pluralized name | Contacts |
+| Entity Type | The type of Entity to query, usually a pluralized name. | Contacts |

-| Impersonate User Id | Specifies the GUID of a user to impersonate when executing the query | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |
+| Impersonate User ID | Specifies the GUID of a user to impersonate when executing the query. | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |

-| Page Number | The page number to request | 1 |
+| Page Number | The 1-based page number to retrieve when iterating through Fetch XML query results. | 1 |

-| XML Query | An XML query string to use as a Fetch query in Microsoft Dynamics 365 |
+| XML Query | An XML query string to use as a Fetch query in Microsoft Dynamics 365. |

-[CRM] Update Attribute
+Update Attribute

-Update an existing CRM Attribute on an Entity | key: updateAttribute
+Updates an existing CRM attribute on an entity. | key: updateAttribute

 | Input | Notes | Example |